Complex multiplication and Brauer groups of K3 surfaces: K3 class group and K3 class field

-\end{defi} We study now these abelian extensions.
-We start by noticing that if we put $J := \lcm(I, \overline{I})$, then we have, straight from the definition, that So that, without loss of generality, we can make the following assumption. \begin{ass} The ideal $I$ is ambiguous. \end{ass} We have: \begin{prop} Denote by $K_I(E)$ the ray Class field of $E$ modulo $I$ and by $K_I'(E)$ the subextension of $K_I(E)$ with Galois group $\cong \Cl'_I(E)$.
-We have a diagram of abelian extension
+\end{defi} Note that if we put $J \coloneqq I \cap \overline{I}$, then directly from the definition.
+So that, without loss of generality, we can assume that $I$ is invariant.
+The following is the analogue of the previous proposition. \begin{prop} Denote by $K_I(E)$ the ray class field of $E$ modulo $I$ and by $K_I'(E)$ the subextension of $K_I(E)$ with Galois group $\cong \Cl'_I(E)$.
+There is a diagram of abelian extensions

 with \end{prop}